Services

 What is the difference between a plea bargain and going to trial?

-In a criminal case in Canada, the responsibility of proof lies with the prosecution.
-This implies it's the duty of the Crown to establish beyond a reasonable doubt that the accused is guilty of the crime.
-"Beyond a reasonable doubt" is the pinnacle standard of proof in the justice system and mandates that the evidence put forth leaves no reasonable doubt in an average person's mind about the guilt of the accused.
-It's not upon the defendant to demonstrate their innocence.
-This approach upholds the presumption of innocence, a core element of Canadian law ensuring an accused individual is seen as innocent until proven guilty.
+In a criminal case in Canada, the burden of proof rests on the prosecution.
+This means it's the Crown's responsibility to prove beyond a reasonable doubt that the accused committed the crime.
+"Beyond a reasonable doubt" is the highest standard of proof in the legal system and requires that the evidence presented leaves no reasonable doubt in the mind of a reasonable person that the accused is guilty.
+It's not the defendant's obligation to prove their innocence.
+This principle upholds the presumption of innocence, a fundamental aspect of Canadian law that ensures an accused person is considered innocent until proven guilty.
+However, specifics may vary depending on the type of case and the jurisdiction, so it's always best to seek professional legal advice.

 logo